cardbattler/cardbattler.github.io/about.md

 ### Alex McIntosh

-Alex McIntosh is a Data Science and Engineer Associate in healthcare technology specializing in ethical and explainable machine intelligence systems.
+Alex McIntosh develops and tests ethical and explainable machine intelligence systems in healthcare technology.
 Before tech, he provided residential and employment services to people with disabilities.
 He has seen first hand the importance of inclusive play.